 -I haven’t had eggs in a long time.
 And to be honest, I don’t miss them at all.
 I added them back in my diet after the whole ‘lack of protein’ fear got shoved in my face while being sick.
 And I was so sick and so scared that I tried it.
 (In real everyday life, there is no such thing as a protein deficiency by the way.)
 I mean, it’s cool, cause we had our own happy chickens, but eating eggs didn’t make me feel better.
 I started feeling significantly better when I went mostly raw and with a lot of fruit.
 Fruit makes sense— it’s so easily digestible.

 -I don’t think anyone really knows what the “perfect human diet” is– we are SO far removed from any sort of natural life.
 We’re all different— we come from different places, climates, growing zones, etc, etc etc. I still do believe that all humans should be, at the very least, mostly vegan.
 I mean, yeah, cause I care about animals, but mostly for their health.
 I would never tell anyone what to eat– I think we all have to find our own balance and do our own research.
 But without much debate, raw food, IS natural.
 No one can argue that raw food is the most natural food option there is.
 This is why I choose to incorporate more and more raw food in my daily life.
-I strive to be as natural, unprocessed, and close to earth as possible…. within moderation.
+I strive to be as natural, unprocessed, and close to the earth as possible…. within moderation.
 Noodles, tortillas, rice pepper wraps, and miso don’t grow on trees, but I eat these things anyway.
 All I know is that I’ve come a LONG way from a candy bar and french fry junkie that ate pizza nine times a week.
 I butchered my body for a good chunk of my life, and I don’t want to do that anymore.
-I’m not in anyway the perfect image of health… but I’m trying everyday <3<3
+I’m not in any way the perfect image of health… but I’m trying everyday <3<3

 I probably missed a lot and have a lot of typos in this.
 It’s past midnight (two hours past my preferred bedtime).
 But if you have any questions, please don’t hesitate to ask.
-The only reason why I even did this post was because I was asked too.
-I totally wouldn’t have thought do it anytime soon otherwise.
+The only reason why I even did this post was that I was asked too.
+I totally wouldn’t have thought to do it anytime soon otherwise.
 I’m grateful when you guys suggest posts you’d like to see— it gives me ideas 🙂 So thanks!

 Have an amazing, delicious (and maybe noodle-full) week, friends!